ElinaBoman/rootme/README.md

 - Install libraries: dj_database_url and psycopg2
 - Install Cloudinary Libraries
 - Create requirements.txt file
-- Create a project with command django-admin startproject rootme . (replace rootme with your project name).
-Do not forget the "." in the end, it's very important.
+- Create a project with the command django-admin startproject rootme . (replace rootme with your project name).
+Do not forget the ".''
+In the end, it's very important.
 - Create app with command: python manage.py startapp blog (Replace 'blog' with name of your app)
 - To create database models run: python manage.py makemigrations
 - Then run: python manage.py migrate